M83 (band): 2010–2015: Hurry Up, We're Dreaming, Oblivion and commercial success

 On 28 June 2012, it was announced that M83 would compose the soundtrack for the 2013 movie Oblivion, directed by Joseph Kosinski and starring Tom Cruise.
 The score was co-written with Joseph Trapanese.
-The soundtrack album was released on 9 April 2013 by Back Lot Music featuring Susanne Sundfor on vocals.
+The soundtrack album was released on 9 April 2013 by Back Lot Music featuring Susanne Sundfør on vocals.
 On 26 February 2014, a new song titled "I Need You" was included on the Divergent soundtrack.
 The song "Wait" was featured in the 2014 film The Fault in our Stars.
 It was also featured in the "Perception" episode of Revenge in 2012, "The Backup Dan" episode of Gossip Girl in 2012, "Imperfect Circles" episode of Under the Dome in 2013 and "The World Has Turned and Left Me Here" episode of The Vampire Diaries in 2014.
 More recently, "Wait" was used as part of the documentary "The Day We Walked On The Moon" commemorating the 50th anniversary of the first Moon landing and screened in the UK by ITV in July 2019 and in the same year, in a feature film titled Five Feet Apart.
 Also from Hurry Up, We're Dreaming, two tracks, "Another Wave from You" and "Outro", featured in the 2014 remake of The Gambler.
 In 2015 and 2016, British-Franco-Canadian drama Versailles, uses "Outro" as the theme title.
 "Outro" was also featured in the popular snowboarding documentary The Art of Flight, in the reveal trailer for the games "Paragon" and "Kerbal Space Program 2", in a Mazda commercial entitled "Feel Alive" in 2018, and as the final song in the finale of both the USA Networks TV show Mr. Robot and Fox TV show Enlisted.
 Moonchild was featured in Top Gear's McLaren Mercedes SLR Oslo challenge.
 The Italian-French film Suburra from 2015 features music by M83 extensively.

 In August 2014, the first three albums produced by the band were re-released by Mute Records with additional material available separately for download.
 Gonzalez justified the reissues by noting that physical copies of the albums were hard to find and sold for "a ridiculous amount of money".
 On 2 March 2015, M83, with indie pop group Haim, released the song "Holes in the Sky" from The Divergent Series: Insurgent soundtrack.
 He also participated in Jean-Michel Jarre's album Electronica 1: The Time Machine.